top of page

 The maintenance of equipment is, in the first instance, the responsibility of the Senior Management Team.

-All portable electrical equipment must be tested at intervals depending on the type, use, and environment.
+All portable electrical equipment must be tested at intervals depending on type, use and environment.
 Equipment belonging to employees and learners should not be used until it has been PAT tested.

-No unauthorised tampering with electrical fittings is allowed.
-Electrical work is only to be conducted by a competent electrician.
+No unauthorised tampering with electrical fittings is allowed. work is only to be carried out by a competent electrician.

 Covid-19